What happens after treatment for kidney cancer?

 For some people with kidney cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 For other people, the cancer may never go away completely.
 Some people may get regular treatments with targeted therapy or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away talks more about this.
+See When Cancer Doesn’t Go Away for more about this.

 If you have completed treatment, your doctors will still want to watch you closely.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any symptoms and may do exams and lab tests or imaging tests (such as CT scans) to look for signs of cancer or treatment side effects.